ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 ### Objective:

-discuss about that if we should use concatenate data and pre-processing for standardization
+to discuss about that if we should use concatenate data and pre-processing for standardization because the conditions of recording may varies a lot among different subjects: the device position or potential individual reasons.

 ### Results:

-Dr Toby and I had a discussion together with Dr Rossalin
+Dr. Toby and I had a discussion together with Dr. Rossalin

-Rossalin advices us to try transfer learning or LSTM.
+Rossalin advices me to try transfer learning or LSTM.

+After trying the model is usually used in image classification, it is a good idea to try the model LSTM RNN, which is known as a good fit for sequential data.

 # May 24th